CprE-KMUTNB/effective-bassoon/README.md

   <h1 align="center">myFridge</h1>

   <p align="center">
     Repository for Software Development Practice I project.
-An ambition to build a web app that can help remind you when your food expires.
+An website that helps reminding you when your food will expire.
     <br/>
     <br/>
   </p>